Selective serotonin reuptake inhibitors (SSRIs) are a widely used type of antidepressant.

 - in men, difficulty obtaining or maintaining an erection (erectile dysfunction)

-You'll usually need to see your doctor every few weeks when you first start taking SSRIs to discuss how well the medication is working.
+You'll usually need to see your doctor every few weeks when you first start taking SSRIs to discuss how well the medicine is working.
 You can also contact your doctor at any point if you experience any troublesome or persistent side effects.

 Types of SSRIs